 It turns out that Github has a project named Github Archive which stores all public activity on Github dating back to 2011-02-12.
 What is even cooler is that this dataset is available on Google Big-query and it’s updated by the hour!

-the date of the my latest pull request.
-I ended up with the following
+repository and the date of the my latest pull request.
+I ended up with the

-query.
-Keep in mind that this query only works for data
+following query.
+Keep in mind that this query only works for data before 2015.

 SELECT repository_url, LAST(created_at) AS last_pr, LAST(repository_language) as language FROM [githubarchive:github.timeline] WHERE payload_pull_request_user_login = 'mads379' GROUP BY repository_url ORDER BY last_pr DESC;